Skip to main content

 4. Confirm the aggregator shows all of your regions in the Indexes tab.

 The region where you enable the aggregator must match the region field on the DriftWise credential below.
-If Resource Explorer is not enabled, scans fail with an error containing IndexNotFound.
+If Resource Explorer is not enabled, scans fail with error code aws.resource_explorer.not_enabled (message: Resource Explorer 2 is not enabled or has no default view).

 See Cloud Discovery for the full model, including how enrichment and resource categorization work.